pereznetworks/TD-Project9/project9-gallery-app/README.md

          and it is more of an infrastucture implementation issue

-            for example, many recommended that Backend server should be setup
+            for example, many recommended that a Backend server should be setup

-                them the backend server handles app external api calls securely
+                then the backend server handles app external api calls securely

                 however, front-end code in a users browser